-It does not deal with what should happen to your property or savings.
+This form does not deal with what should happen to your property or savings when you die.
 Even if you own very little, we advise you to make a will, otherwise your possessions will be distributed according to legal regulations rather than your own wishes.
 For information about making a will, see factsheet 7, Making a will.

 This form provides information that could be useful for a member of your family, a trusted friend or executor upon your death.
-It could contain sections that do not apply to you or you do not want to complete.
+There may be sections that do not apply to you or you do not want to complete.

-Please note funeral wishes are not enforceable after you die, therefore it is important to discuss your wishes with family or friends so that they know what you would like to happen.
+Please note, funeral wishes are not enforceable after you die.
+Therefore it is important to discuss your wishes with family or friends so that they know what you would like to happen.

-After completing it, give it to the relevant person who should store it in a safe and secure place as it will contain confidential details that could help people access your property.
+After completing it, give it to someone you trust who should store it in a safe and secure place, as it contains confidential details that could help people access your property.
 You may need to update the information from time to time, to make sure it is still relevant.